SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 If a group is trying to prevent failure with blue/green, they're likely not fully understanding the promise of blue/green deployments.
 On the other hand, a group that fully embraces continuous delivery knows that sometimes things will go wrong.
 They will aim to be able to fix that in a matter of minutes, learn from it, and build up the tooling and knowledge to ultimately prevent many more issues from occurring.

-If a culture is not, realistically, a learning culture that values progress over a perfect track record, many of the benefits of blue/green deployments will be lost on the organization.
+If a company's culture is not, realistically, a learning culture that values progress over a perfect track record, many of the benefits of blue/green deployments will be lost on the organization.

 ## A Tale of Two Teams